Vigil commemorates homeless who have died in Pittsburgh

 “He affected a lot of us. ...
 Being with Boston made life brighter,” said Ricky “Stretch” Rapp, 42, a formerly homeless man of the North Side who was among several people to share memories of Burgess at a candlelit vigil Wednesday night.

-About 150 people gathered beneath the underpass where Grant Street meets Interstate 376 to honor 12 individuals who died on Pittsburgh streets this year.
-They included Burgess, Casimir Heynoski, Matthew Stutzman, Bruce Kelley Jr., Ronald Shields, Carol Lau, Jennifer Polite, Joseph Regoli, Joseph Polaritz, Colton Joshua Morris, John Dunigan and Todd Stehley.
+About 150 people gathered beneath the underpass where Grant Street meets Interstate 376 to honor 12 people who died on Pittsburgh streets this year.
+They were Burgess, Casimir Heynoski, Matthew Stutzman, Bruce Kelley Jr., Ronald Shields, Carol Lau, Jennifer Polite, Joseph Regoli, Joseph Polaritz, Colton Joshua Morris, John Dunigan and Todd Stehley.

 Most died alone.
 A majority reportedly died of heroin overdoses.